Defining a quantity#

 meter = Quantity(value=1, units="m")

-object (rather than a unit string) as a
+You can also provide a Unit object (rather than a unit string) as a

 construction argument.
 Alternatively, you can instantiate a Quantity

-object by multiplying a Unit
+object by multiplying a Unit object by a value:

 from ansys.units import Quantity, UnitRegistry